FIU-ELF/Tiny-vGS/Docs/SAT_HARDWARE_BOM.md

-# Ground Station Hardware Bill of Materials
+# Ground Station Hardware Bill of Materials (BOM)

+All figures in the BOM are in USD.

 ## Base Items